Deploying a java-tron Node¶

 Compiling java-tron Source Code¶

-gitcommand and switch to themasterbranch:git clone https://github.com/tronprotocol/java-tron.git git checkout -t origin/master - Then, execute the following commands to compile the java-tron source code:
+masterbranch:git clone https://github.com/tronprotocol/java-tron.git git checkout -t origin/master cd java-tron - Then, run the following commands to build java-tron:

 FullNode.jarfile will be generated in thejava-tron/build/libs/directory.